Using PnP PowerShell in Azure Automation Runbooks

 Click on Create a runbook at the top of the screen

-Give the Runbook a name, select the Runbook type PowerShell and for the Runtime version choose 7.2 (preview) and click on Create at the bottom left.
+Give the Runbook a name, select the Runbook type PowerShell and for the Runtime version choose 7.2 (recommended) and click on Create at the bottom left.

 On the Edit PowerShell Runbook page, enter your PnP PowerShell code in the large white area, i.e.: